condensedvision/4chan-x/README.md

 # 4chan x
-ahodesuka does not maintain this any longer.
-I won't provide updates but I will try to fix anything that breaks.
+My personal fork of 4chan x as ahodesuka does not maintain this any longer.
-Updated to fix captchas; they will appear as soon as you click the comment box.

 # [Click Here to Install 4chan X](https://github.com/WhatIsThisImNotGoodWithComputers/4chan-x/raw/master/4chan_x.user.js)

-This was made to go hand in hand with the 4chan Style Script, for this you probably should enable Persistent QR.
+This was made to go hand in hand with the [4chan Style Script](https://github.com/WhatIsThisImNotGoodWithComputers/4chan-Style-Script).
+Make sure to check `Persistent QR`.

+# Changelog since I forked it

+2.40.2
+- WhatIsThisImNotGoodWithComputers
+  Add (You) to backlinks to your posts

+2.40.1
+- Some anon
+  Fixed some mimeTypes error.

+2.40.0
+- WhatIsThisImNotGoodWithComputers
+  Captcha fix (feb 2014)